 I go more into the four cups of Passover in a later post!

-You see, Jesus IS the fulfillment of the Law.
+You see, Jesus the Passover Lamb IS the fulfillment of the Law.
 As such, He would have kept every Biblical command, including the ones to observe the Passover!
 Period!

 What Was Eaten At The Last Supper?

 Well, one only has to know the elements of the Passover Seder to know what was eaten at the Last Supper.
 The audio message below, along with the messages on the Seder linked below, will show you what Jesus, OUR Passover Lamb, meant when He said in 1 Corinthians 11:24:

 …and when he had given thanks, he broke it, and said, “This is my body, which is for you.
 Do this in remembrance of me.”(ESV)

 In this message and the ones to follow, I will go over each element of the Seder and how it ties in to Christian communion, including what Jesus meant when He said ‘this is my body’ and ‘this is my blood’.